 He particularly spearheaded the Haitian revolution in the late 18th century.

 During the European conquest of Africa, they ruled the continent however but not without any form of challenge or counter attacks.

 The Black Napoleon was among the people who fought for black freedom and emancipation.
 He vehemently resisted the Saxons – a confederation of Germanic tribes on the North German Plain.

 Toussaint’s early life is not well documented but he is believed to have been born May 20, 1743, to Gaou Guinou, son of the king of Allada, a West African kingdom, his family was sold into slavery and sent to the Caribbean.

 Toussaint was fortunate to be bought by enlightened masters who allowed him to learn to read and write.
 He read the classics and the Enlightenment political philosophers, who were his greatest influencers.
 He grew up to become an expert in medicinal plants and horsemanship.

-His master recognised this and promoted him to the post of the plantation’s chief steward.
+His master recognized this and promoted him to the post of the plantation’s chief steward.
 It is said that he was given his freedom in 1776, the same year the United States declared its independence from Great Britain.